Thirteen narcissists in a room.

 "your divine, creative spark."

-I get the hell out of there,
+I get the hell out of there

-hustle to the nearest bar,
+and hustle to the Student's Union Bar

 **First published in The American Dissident